(Disclosure: Some of the links below may be affiliate links)

-However, you should be careful about adding too much bonds to your portfolio.
-Their returns being significantly lower than stocks, they can drag your overall returns down.
-And this can also lower your chances of success if you are planning to retire on your portfolio.
+However, you should be careful about adding too many bonds to your portfolio.
+Their returns are significantly lower than stocks and can drag your overall returns down.
+And this can also lower your chances of success if you retire from your portfolio.

 If you are using bonds, it is important to know that their value can fluctuate as interest rates change.
 This makes them less intuitive than stocks.
 But a well-diversified bond portfolio should fare better since it will hold bonds of different maturity.

-If you want to learn more about bonds, you could read about yield curves, the relations ships between interest rates, and the time until maturity.
+To learn more about bonds, you could read about yield curves, the relationship between interest rates, and the time until maturity.